wsustcid/RoboCollector/README.md

    jstest /dev/input/js0
    ```

-   Then press various buttons and look at the numbers at the bottom of the screen to see which one turns from "off" to "on".
+   Then press each button and see which one turns from "off" to "on".
 Type Ctrl-C to exit the test screen.

 2. 北通D2